line-em/book-blog-ts/src/content/books/2022/09_TheSevenHusbandsofEvelynHugo.md

 ---
-title: 'The Seven Husbands of Evelyn Hugo'
+title: "The Seven Husbands of Evelyn Hugo"
-author: 'Taylor Jenkins Reid'
+author: "Taylor Jenkins Reid"
-year: '2022'
+year: "2022"
-month: 'May'
+month: "May"
 score: 3.5
-image: './images/books22/sevenhusbands.jpg'
+image: "./images/books22/sevenhusbands.jpg"
-heroimage: ['./images/books22/sevenhusbands2.jpg', 'side']
+heroimage: ["./images/books22/sevenhusbands2.jpg", "side"]
-genre: ['Drama', 'Romance', 'Chick Lit', 'Queer']
+genre: ["Drama", "Romance", "Chick Lit", "Queer"]
 ---

 I guess not having read too much about the book was a good thing - when I found out that it was, in fact, a very **LGBT book**, I was pleasantly surprised.